PreetS123/MiniCrudApplication/README.md

 # MiniCrudApplication
-A todo application with get, post, delete, and edit functionality
+A todo application with get, post, and delete functionality